-It is well known that there is not only an immediate pro-inflammatory response to stroke, but also post-stroke immunosuppression responses.12,13,14,15,16 Stroke produces profound local and systemic immune responses that engage all major innate and adaptive immune compartments.
-Here we used a single-cell mass cytometry approach to analyze a large number of immunophenotypes indicators with the systemic immune response within 24 hours after the acute ischemic stroke in peripheral blood to predict the overall survival.
+It is well known that there is not only an immediate pro-inflammatory response to stroke, but also post-stroke immunosuppression responses.12,13,14,15,16 In this study, we used a single-cell mass cytometry approach to analyze a large number of immunophenotypes indicators in peripheral blood with the systemic immune response within 24 hours after the acute ischemic stroke.
 54 immunophenotypes indicators were statistically significant, especially T cells, monocytes, DC cells and Treg cells, indicated that a systemic immune response was inhibited significantly with the acute ischemic stroke after acute onset.
-In addition, inhibited immune response leading to poor survival in long-term significantly.17
+In addition, inhibited immune response leading to poor survival in long-term significantly.
+More importantly, no one has comprehensively and systematically studied the relationship between peripheral blood immunophenotype indicators and the prognosis of acute ischemic stroke.
+This study aimed to discuss the importance of immunophenotype indicators which help doctors monitor patient outcomes in the acute ischemic stroke.

+Many stroke patients experience severe consequences, however, reliably predicting stroke outcome remains challenging.
+Several attempts to identify characteristics associated with poor outcomes have been made.
+Almost 40% of stroke patients have a poor outcome at three months after the index event.
+Predictors for stroke outcome in the early acute phase may contribute to stroke treatment.17 The prognostic value of peripheral blood biomarkers in patients with the acute ischemic stroke could potentially be of great importance for clinical routine.

+In our experiment, we found that 16 immunophenotypes indicators were relevant with the prognosis of acute ischemic stroke for univariate survival analysis (log-rank test, p<0.05).
+Besides, the relationship between different immunophenotypes indicators and survival probability were compared using multivariate survival analysis.
+13 significant immunophenotypes indicators were selected by stepwise regression method.
+Peripheral blood of immunophenotypes indicators provide a promising and easily accessible biological substrate to search for such biomarkers and lay foundation on immunophenotypes and prognosis and survival after stroke.

 Previous studies mainly focused on in humans18,19 and rodent models20 of the local and short-term immune response to stroke.
 However, the most studies are focused of animal models, it is hard to predict the situations in human.
 In contrast, from a clinical perspective, targeting inflammation in human may not be easy, especially for the long-term observations.
-Previous clinical trials attempting to block intercellular adhesion molecule (ICAM)-1 on cerebral endothelium did not work and treated patients actually got worse12.
-Differences in systemic blood and immune responses in animal models vs. human patients may make it difficult to safely and effectively broadly block inflammatory pathways.
-Consequently, searching for ‘druggable’ mechanisms in central compartment microglia may represent an alternative approach.
-Therefore, we proposed that using cytometry to analyze and compare the whole immunophenotypes after acute ischemic stroke is possible and effective.
+Therefore, we proposed that using cytometry to analyze and compare the whole immunophenotypes indicators after acute ischemic stroke is possible and effective.

-Several lines of evidence suggested that immune responses detectable in peripheral blood relate to early innate and later adaptive immune responses in the brain.21-24 The brain-resident microglia were found are the first brain-intrinsic immune cells activated which is followed by BBB disruption and infiltration of systemic immune cells (especially neutrophils and monocytes/macrophages) into the brain tissue.25-27Microglia were found reach a peak few days after the insult and may persist for several weeks both in ischemia animal models28,29 and stroke patients.30,31 However, several studies have shown that the extent and the timing of recruitment of peripheral immune cells to the injured brain can play multifaceted role32 and greatly depend on spatiotemporal changes in brain cytokine and chemokine levels.
-Furthermore, additional studies had focused on circulating plasma cytokines and the distribution of peripheral immune cells after stroke.33,34 Peripheral blood of immunophenotypes indicators provide a promising and easily accessible biological substrate to search for such biomarkers and lay foundation on immunophenotypes and prognosis and survival after stroke.

-21-24 In the current study, we focused on a large of immunophenotypes indicators of peripheral blood within 24 hours after acute ischemic stroke.
+21-2425-2728,2930,313233,34Several lines of evidence suggested that immune responses detectable in peripheral blood relate to early innate and later adaptive immune responses in the brain.21-24 In our study, we focused on a large of immunophenotypes indicators of peripheral blood within 24 hours after acute ischemic stroke.
 More importantly, we found a strong correlation between immunophenotypes and survival probability of the acute ischemic stroke.
-For example, by calculating the hazard percentage (HR) of each immunophenotype indicator, as shown in Figure 3, 8 immunophenotypes indicators could decrease the survival probability and 8 immunophenotypes indicators could increase the survival probability in the acute ischemic stroke group.
+For example, by calculating the HR of each immunophenotype indicator, as shown in Figure 3, 8 immunophenotypes indicators could decrease the survival probability and 8 immunophenotypes indicators could increase the survival probability in the acute ischemic stroke group.
 Besides, it was seen that the percentage of non-classical monocyte was the most significant immunophenotypes indicators with the survival probability.
-And the absolute number of Th2 cell was the most significant indicators to increase the survival probability.
+The absolute number of Th2 cell was the most significant indicators to increase the survival probability.